johnnyy5929/sep10-freedom-project/tool/learning-log.md

 Day 3: I will add background and the area that the Robot will travel in.
 Fix up the animation and add different textures of food and ingredients for cooking.
 I will make an oven out of the shapes I learned and other kitchen stuff.

+# So all I wanted was a robot that can move around in a kitchen which is my protype Robot kichen i will make the background better and the robot more more.

 Take a look on what I did, it is just a protype and will get better:

 ````